 9. The Darjeeling Limited (2007)

 Okay, we're cheating a little bit with this one.
-The Darjeeling Limited is technically a train movie, but it shares a lot in common with road trip movies when you step back and look at what it is.
+The Darjeeling Limited is technically a train movie, but it shares a lot in common with road movies when you step back and look at what it is.

-The Darjeeling Limited is a unique and elevated take on road trip movies, following the same principles but sprinkled with all kinds of Wes Anderson fun, including his trademark aesthetics.
+The Darjeeling Limited is a unique and elevated take on road movies, following the same principles but sprinkled with all kinds of Wes Anderson fun, including his trademark aesthetics.

 Owen Wilson, Adrien Brody, and Jason Schwartzman star as three brothers who are reunited one year after their father's funeral.
 Bold colors saturate the screen as Anderson litters the brothers' journey of self-discovery with funny gags, cool camera angles, and touching moments.